carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 [^stillworking]: Though in the code examples there's still some legacy examples with some variadic functions, I'm removing those; and it only works for primitives.
+[^notoptimal]: Keep in mind these implementations are not optimal.
+In the Haskell example, we're appending a single-element list to the reversed tail of the current list, in Haskell this is an `O(n)` operation where `n` is the length of the first argument and we're doing this for all elements of the list!
+[^shen]: I've barely mentioned Shen here and that's because I'm still quite new to it, but it's very functional and seemingly has a lot of great features.